GTMStack

 Post-event plan.
 A preview of what happens after the event: contact upload deadline, follow-up sequence timing, debrief schedule, and reporting timeline.
 This section sets expectations so nobody disappears after the event and lets the follow-up process stall.

 The briefing doc should be shared with all participants at least one week before the event.
 Schedule a 30-minute briefing call to walk through it.
 Record the call for anyone who can’t attend.
-The briefing call isn’t just information transfer — it’s alignment.
+The briefing call isn’t just information transfer.
+It’s alignment.
 When everyone hears the same goals, the same target accounts, and the same messaging at the same time, they operate as a team instead of a collection of individuals.

 Role Assignments: Beyond “Staff the Booth”